 Learn how to install, repair, and adjust windows, doors, hatches, and finish coatings.
-This course will focus on maintaining craft sub-systems in order to address crew comfort and aesthetics.
+This course will focus on maintaining vessel sub-systems in order to address crew comfort and aesthetics.
 This class does not cover collar finishing.

 Collar Installation and Repair

-As the keystone feature on all SAFE boats, the collar system is an integral component for reliable and safe operation of the vessel.
+As the cornerstone feature on all SAFE boats, the collar system is an integral component for reliable and safe operation of the vessel.
 This course will instruct students on the proper method for collar inspection, maintenance, repair, removal and installation.